AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

    >Ensure that you are entitled to use the identity graph.
    >

-   Before that, a **[!UICONTROL Change to identity graph]** dialog is displayed to ensure you have [finished the setup of the identity graph for the dataset](/help/stitching/faq.md#enable-a-dataset-for-the-identity-service) before you use the identity graph for stitching.
+   Before that, a **[!UICONTROL Change to identity graph]** dialog is displayed to ensure you have finished the setup of the identity graph for the dataset as part of the [graph-based prerequisites](/help/stitching/gbs.md#prerequisites) before you use the identity graph for stitching.
 Select **[!UICONTROL Continue]** to continue.

    * Select a namespace from the **[!UICONTROL Namespace]** drop-down menu.

-1. Select a lookback window from the **[!UICONTROL Lookback window]** drop-down menu.
+1. Select a replay window from the **[!UICONTROL Replay window]** drop-down menu.
 The available options are  dependent on the Customer Journey Analytics package that you are entitled to.

 Once you save a connection, the stitching process for datasets that are enabled for stitching kicks when the ingestion of data for these datasets starts.